 - Practice web production best practices and guidelines, and assist others with learning and applying the same.

-- Three years of experience coordinating or managing digital content projects for public-facing digital technologies, digital journalism, media and video production, or related field.
+- Experience working in public-facing digital technologies, media production, or related field.

-- Undergraduate degree, or equivalent work experience in media management, digital media creation, website design, digital communications, or related field
+- Undergraduate degree, or equivalent work experience, in digital media creation, website design, front end coding, digital communications, or related field.

-- Experience with project management software, such as Airtable
+- Experience with project management tools.
+Airtable and Jira.

 - The advertised pay scale reflects the good faith minimum and maximum salary range for this role.
 The advertised pay scale is not a promise of a particular wage for any specific employee.
 The specific compensation offered to a candidate may be dependent on a variety of factors including, but not limited to, the candidate’s experience, education, special licensing or qualifications, and other factors.